Zirkonium88/cdk-validator/README.md

 ![Result](./img/report.PNG)

-We still have chance for improvments as you can see.
+We still have chance for improvements as you can see.

 ## Summary